 Read more about Summer Research School, SOFOSKO (swe)

-ULLA Postgraduate Summer School
+ULLA Summer School

-National Graduate School in Clinical Cancer Research
+National Research School in Clinical and Translational Cancer Research

 Karolinska Institutet and Uppsala University offer the National Research School in Clinical and Translational Cancer Research (NatiOn).
 The objective is to provide a custom-tailored package of courses as a knowledge base for future clinical researchers in the field of cancer.

 The educational programme comprises a total of 20 weeks of fulltime study (30 higher education credits) and covers three years, divided into five or six blocks of two to five weeks.
 The programme primarily covers molecular oncology and research methods for clinically active individuals in the field of cancer.